Chapter Thirteen III

 Chapter Fifteen III

 Saturday.
-This is the part where there should be a few lines about a stunningly azure blue sky, wispy strings of infant clouds, scattered sparingly, or slipping lazily between the massive concrete and steel monoliths that made Manhattan….well, Manhattan.
+This is the part where there should be a few lines about a stunningly azure blue sky, wispy strings of infant clouds, scattered sparingly, or slipping lazily between the massive concrete and steel monoliths that make Manhattan….well, Manhattan.
 Or some such literary pretension.
 Fact is, none of that has any bearing on the story.
 Let’s not bore each other with it.

 What’s more productive is an explanation of how the Society is structured.

 Our area is Social Skills, refocusing, as in, ‘Mr. Asshole, you need to work on your social skills.
 We’re here to help you refocus your energies, so you will cease being an annoying putz.’
+Sometimes we call it attitude adjustment.

-Opportunities funnel into, the Identification Group, which decides if the problem rises to the level calling for a closer look.
+Opportunities funnel into the Identification Group, which decides if the problem rises to the level calling for a closer look.
 It’s their job to investigate circumstances, verify information, make sure it’s not embellished or overstated.
 The Society’s sources don’t advertise themselves in any way, they just hear stories.
 The stories are independently confirmed by Surveillance, which gathers physical details, what the target is up to, is the reported behavior accurate.
 They follow the target, get his routines, suggest the most logical time and place for the refocusing.
 We may override suggestions based on the situation.
 With few exceptions, Social Skills teams don’t appear until show time.

 Each arm is critical to the mission, Surveillance has to be more devious than Social Skills, they have to be on the ground near the target without raising suspicion.
 For that reason, it’s made up of the most innocuous people imaginable.
 No trench coats or private eye types, instead manned primarily by seniors, men and women.
 Often the targets themselves are quite helpful in providing information leading to their own refocusing.
 Nobody thinks twice about a nosy old lady.
 The men, expert at adopting a kind of slow dopey drawl, pretend to perfection that they could barely remember the answer to their last question.
 The old guys ask the same stupid questions two or three times.
 How could a guy who can’t remember two seconds ago be any kind of threat?
 The success of the Society is based on the premise that people see what they expect to see and act accordingly.
 It would be a long stretch for targets to connect a barely noticed old lady a month earlier with my fingers in their throat today.
 Targets lack the imagination.